fng97/adventus/notes.md

 - PR to zero2prod for double quoting (shellcheck warnings)
 - issue asking if they want a dev container
 - pin versions so dev container is faster to build
+- start the database from rust when testing or running locally

 ## Future Improvements